Government agencies communicate via

 You may need to pay a Seller's Stamp Duty (SSD) when you dispose of the flat within a certain holding period.
 More information on the seller’s stamp duty can be obtained from the IRAS website (Other Taxes > Stamp Duty for Property).

-Existing owners withdrawing their ownership from a subsidised flat* may need to pay a resale levy in cash before buying/ taking over the ownership of another subsidised flat/ Executive Condominium unit sold by the developer.
+Current owners withdrawing their ownership from a subsidised flat* may need to pay a resale levy in cash before buying/ taking over the ownership of another subsidised flat/ Executive Condominium unit sold by the developer.

 The resale levy payable is determined at the point of booking the second subsidised flat.